For the latest data about the cost of living read our bulletins on;

 Download the data

-This is according to those asked between 6 and 17 September 2023 as part of our latest Public opinions and social trends bulletin.
+This was according to those asked between 17 and 28 January 2024 as part of our latest Public opinions and social trends bulletin.

 How this affects you

 Read our summary of our current and future analytical work related to the cost of living.

 The government is offering help for households.
 See what cost of living support you could be eligible for.

 Explore the UK Measures of National Well-being dashboard, which tracks the progress of a range of factors affecting people’s lives.
 We have explained some of the findings from new measures added in 2023 in our Most adults report making some changes to their lifestyle for environmental reasons article.